ABOUT

 They love to hear your secrets and use their google calendar religiously.

-Veda Carmine-Ritchie, Co-Editor-in-Chief and Literary Editor
+Veda Carmine-Ritchie, Literary Editor

 is in love with love and the people in their life.
 They can be found writing, chatting, dancing, and drawing portraits of Garfield on the walls of dive bars.